a-morales/kwm/README.md

 The hotkeys.cpp file can be edited live and recompiled separately using `make` again.
 By doing this, the user may change hotkeys without having to restart *Kwm*.

-To make *Kwm* start automatically on login, update line 9 of kwm.plist to be the full path of the executable
+To make *Kwm* start automatically on login, run the following command the first time *Kwm* starts
-on your machine.
-With that change, link the plist file `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
-Then logout/login to have Kwm start automatically.

-This will also cause *Kwm* to restart itself when terminated, and no longer requires anything
-but the *Kwm* binary to have accessibility access.

-Removing the KeepAlive option on line 13-14 prevents *Kwm* from restarting once it is killed manually.
+      kwmc config launchd enable

 ## Configuration: